Catch // Concept Document

 Earlier that week, she called the restaurant on her own phone, posed as a stranger, and booked the corner booth for the same Friday night the victim always took it.
 She logged the conflicting reservation in her own handwriting under a name no one would recognize.
 To everyone else it looked like a scheduling oversight by the new hire.

-When the victim arrived, she apologized profusely.
+When the victim arrived, she apologized.
 The booth was already held.
-Could she seat him at a smaller table near the back?
+Could she seat him at a smaller table in the back?
 He was annoyed but agreed.
 The new table sat outside the line of sight from most of the dining room.
 Exactly where she wanted him.

 The Kill

-She baked the dessert at home that afternoon.
+She baked the cake at home that afternoon.
 It looks like a flourless chocolate torte.
 Almond flour throughout.
 A marzipan center.
 Both invisible.
-She brought it from her car at the start of service and kept it in the host stand mini-fridge.
+She brought it from her car at the start of service and kept it in a Tupperware container under the host stand.

-After the victim's entree, she walked the dessert to his table herself.
-"Compliments of the chef.
-He saw what happened with the booth and wanted to make it right."
+After the victim's entree, she walked the cake to his table herself.
+A handwritten note went with it: "Compliments of the chef.
+Sorry about the booth mix-up tonight.
+Enjoy."
 The chef knew nothing about it.
 The victim trusted her.
 He ate it.

 Within minutes the reaction started.
 His tongue began to swell.
 Throat closing.
 He felt sick and excused himself toward the restroom.
 He intended to splash water on his face and figure out what was happening.
 He clawed at his own collar trying to breathe (the source of the "ligature contusion" in the report, self-inflicted).
 By the time he reached the sink, he was disoriented.
 He braced himself.
 He missed.
 His right temple struck the corner of the sink on the way down (the "blunt force trauma" in the report).